The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \varphi'\left(t\right) = \frac{1}{n} - \frac{1}{t}, & {} & \varphi''\left(t\right) = \frac{1}{t^2}. \end{align} \]

-The unique minimum is therefore $t = n$.
-The Taylor expansion up to the second order to the point $x = n$ is therefore
+The unique minimum is therefore at $t = n$.
+The second-order Taylor expansion about the point $x = n$ is thus

 \[ \begin{align} \varphi\left(t\right) = 1 - \ln\left(n\right) + \frac{1}{2}\frac{\left(t - n\right)^2}{n^2} + \mathcal{O}\left[\left(t - n\right)^3\right]. \end{align} \]

-The expression $e^{-n\varphi}$ is only relevant for negative and small $\varphi$, so the Taylor expansion to the minimum is a good approximation in the integral of the gamma function:
+The expression $e^{-n\varphi}$ is only relevant for negative and small $\varphi$; therefore, the Taylor expansion about the minimum is a good approximation within the integral of the gamma function:

 Let $n\in \mathbb{N}$ with $n \geq 1$.
 Let $\Omega \subseteq \mathbb {R}^3$ be connected and $\psi: \Omega\to \mathbb {R}^n$ and $f: \mathbb {R}^n\to \mathbb {R}$ be continuously differentiable.
 Define the functional